Learning with ICT

 - teaching with strategies and tools to create, deploy and track engaging learning experiences

 - using advances in high speed broadband and communications technologies as well as social networking for a trusted ICT investment

 Using a Bring Your Own Technology (BYOT) program for students in Years 9-12 from 2020, flexible and learner-centred approaches to learning allow teaching staff to integrate quality teaching practices with information and communications technologies (ICTs) in engaging, contemporary and real-world contexts.

 Please note: BYOT is also known as BYOD (Bring Your Own Device)

-BYOT Program rationale and benefits
+Years 9-12 BYOT program rationale and benefits

 The part that online learning plays in our students’ lives to create, communicate and collaborate is explicitly addressed in teaching and learning at The Hutchins School.
 Students are shown how to manage and connect their own wireless-enabled devices securely to work on the School’s wireless network.
 Students have a generous monthly allocation of colour and black and white printing in the School’s libraries.